Nebulanomi/05.Azure_Networking_Exercises/README.md

 #### [07.
 Routing Tables:](https://github.com/binals/azurenetworking/blob/master/Lab%2007%20Routing%20Tables.pdf)

-    1. I will force the "Web" VM on "Vnet1-Subnet2" to route to "Csr1" when it wants to communicate with the IP range 10.0.1.0/24.
-    2. Created a route table and added it to a new Resource Group.
+    1. Created a route table and added it to a new Resource Group.
-    3. Created a route in it:
+    2. Created a route in it:

         Address prefix: "10.0.1.0/24"; Next hop type: "VirtualAppliance"; Next hop IP address: "10.1.1.5" (The Routers private IP address on "Vnet1-Subnet1").

-    4. Associated the route table to subnet "Vnet1-Subnet2".
+    3. Associated the route table to subnet "Vnet1-Subnet2".
-    5. Deleted the route tables created from the creation of the "Csr" VM.
+    4. Deleted the route tables created from the creation of the "Csr" VM.
-    6. Enabled IP forwarding on the NVAs NIC attached to "Vnet1-Subnet2".
+    5. Enabled IP forwarding on the NVAs NIC attached to "Vnet1-Subnet2".
-    7. Altered the NSG to allow ICMP to the new VM.
+    6. Altered the NSG to allow ICMP to the new VM.
+        Note: All of this forced the "Web" VM on "Vnet1-Subnet2" to route to "Csr1" when it wants to communicate with the IP range 10.0.1.0/24.

-    8. Accessed the "Web" VM with its public IP and pinged the "Csr1" & "Hub" VM's private IPs.
+    7. Accessed the "Web" VM with its public IP and pinged the "Csr1" & "Hub" VM's private IPs.
-    9. Did a traceroute from the "Web" VM to the "Hub" VM:
+    8. Did a traceroute from the "Web" VM to the "Hub" VM:

         1  csr1.internal.cloudapp.net (10.1.1.5)  3.487 ms  3.458 ms  3.447 ms
         2  10.0.1.4 (10.0.1.4)  4.466 ms *  4.443 ms

 #### [08.
 Site-to-site VPN:](https://github.com/binals/azurenetworking/blob/master/Lab%2008%20Site-to-site%20VPN.pdf)

-    1. A site to Site VPN is created between the "Hub" vNET & "Onprem" vNET with Azure CLI (Bash Shell).
-    2. Created the "OnPrem" vNET:
+    1. Created the "OnPrem" vNET:

         Variables: